• Skip to primary navigation

 For the cheesecake topping:

 • 250g mascarpone - mascarpone is a soft and creamy cheese and is ideal for making cheesecakes.
+Remove from the fridge before starting to make the cheesecake so that it reaches room temperature.

 • 300ml double cream - in the UK double cream contains about 48% fat but you could substitute whipping cream which has around 36% fat if you prefer.
 The cream lightens the texture of the cream cheese and adds moisture to the cheesecake cream.